jr-k/tokilane/README.md

 ---

 ## 🛠️ Quick Start
-Run Tokilane with Docker (replace `./` with your target directory):
+Run Tokilane with Docker.

+* Replace `./` with your target directory
+* In some system `./` is not allowed using docker, you should use $PWD:/app/files instead

 ```bash
 docker run -d \